vseanclark/MCW-Azure-security-and-management/Whiteboard design session student guide - Azure security and management.md

 ## Step 1: Review the customer case study

 **Outcome**

-Analyze your customer's needs.
+Analyze your customer’s needs.

-#### Facilitator/subject matter expert (SME) presentation of customer case study

 Time frame: 15 minutes
 Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

-1. Meet your table participants and trainer.
+1. Meet your table participants and trainer

-2. Read all of the directions for Steps 1--3 in the Student guide.
+2. Read all of the directions for steps 1–3 in the student guide

-3. As a table team, review the following customer case study.
+3. As a table team, review the following customer case study

-#### Customer situation
+### Customer situation

 FusionTomo (FT) is a multi-national holding company headquartered in Los Angeles, CA that owns 48 manufacturing companies located in North America, Europe and Asia.
 These companies sell their products primarily to distributors or large retail organizations around the world.
 FT, as the parent company, controls the IT systems for the companies that it owns and thus runs their e-commerce based applications.
 There are about 125 of these e-commerce applications used primarily for business-to-business purchasing by corporate buyers.
 These apps provide the bulk of FT's 15 billion dollars in revenue per year, so they are mission critical.